sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 In general, because data quality is essential, research should be conducted with a wet gel-based system.
 Then, in case this is not possible, a water-based system is the second best choice (for example, in clinical applications or applications with kids).
 Dry electrodes are the last choice, although it makes sense to use them when embedded in an audio headset, a VR system, or an earbud.

-What about consumer-grade EEG systems, for example:

-5. Emotiv Epoc+: A 16-channel consumer-grade EEG system that offers a more affordable and accessible option.
-It is suitable for basic brain activity monitoring and is often used in gaming and entertainment applications.

 This is by no means an exhaustive list, and there are many other reputable EEG systems available.
 The best choice ultimately depends on the specific requirements, budget, research needs, and intended application of the EEG system.